SAXOPHONE

 JAZZ

-Undergraduate applicants can audition on
+Applicants can audition on saxophone for

-performance program.
+program.
 This requires two separate auditions.
-If you gain admission into both

-programs, then you will have to choose one as your main area of focus for your
+one as your main area of focus for your degree.

-remain a candidate in both degree programs (however, you can switch between
+You cannot officially remain a candidate in both degree programs

-them in a later year, if you change your mind).
-Regardless of which degree you
+(however, you can switch between them in a later year, if you change your

-are earning, you are always free to audition for, and participate in any
+mind).
+Regardless of which degree you are earning, you are always free to

-ensemble within the school, and you are encouraged to study both jazz and
+audition for, and participate in any ensemble within the school, and you are

-classical techniques on the saxophone throughout your degree program.
+throughout your degree program.

 Admission into either the jazz or classical